rocrill/Crilly-s-B-B/README.md

   * From the Source secton drop-down menu, select the Master Branch ( or Branch: Master and Root folder).
 Save.
   * Once the master branch has been selected, you will see the message: 'Your site is published' and a link to the deployed site will be provided.

-The live link can be found here - xxxxx
+The live link can be found here - https://rocrill.github.io/Crilly-s-B-B/

+*Note: I wanted to neaten the end of the url from 'Crilly-s-B-B' when deploying the site, however I was too nervous that other parts of the project would be affected.
+I would neaten this in future, e.g. to 'crillys-bandb'.

 # Forking to GitHub Repository